-Don’t disregard the TCCC casualty card, especially if you weren’t the one who recorded it in the field.
-Be sure to investigate each injury annotated on the card and each intervention such as tourniquets or needle Ds that will require further attention.
-Once this is done and the head to toe exam completed, move on to a more detailed flowsheet such as those offered below.
+Don’t disregard the TCCC Card (DD Form 1380), especially if you weren’t the one who started it at the point of injury.
+Be sure to investigate each injury annotated on the card and each intervention, such as tourniquets or needle decompression, that will require further attention.
+Once this is done and the head to toe exam is completed, move on to a more detailed flowsheet such as those offered below.

 Use a systematic approach such as going head to toe and record each and every injury and intervention.